IST-DASLab/sparseprop/README.md

 This library provides fast PyTorch modules exploiting sparse backpropagation algorithms described in the paper.

 ## Installation
-1. Make sure you have PyTorch installed (Refer to the [PyTorch website](https://pytorch.org)).
+1. Make sure you have PyTorch installed (refer to the [PyTorch website](https://pytorch.org)).
 A CPU version will suffice for our purpose.
 2. Install *SparseProp*:
     ```
     pip install sparseprop